Sponsored content

 Instead, try being mindful of how often you consume foods or drinks that may irritate your bladder and note whether symptoms improve after cutting back on these.

-So, to give you a hand, we’ve pulled together a few bladder-healthy recipes for you to try…
+To give you a hand adding these bladder-friendly foods to your diet, we’ve pulled together a few recipes for you to try…

 1. Healthy high-fibre breakfast smoothie

 Looking for a nutritious, energising, and refreshing breakfast that’s quick to make?
-Then you could try Jude’s bladder-friendly high-fibre breakfast smoothie.
+Why not try Jude’s bladder-friendly high-fibre breakfast smoothie.

-The spinach, pear, and banana pair perfectly together, and they’re all great sources of fibre (so your bladder will thank you).
-Plus, as we’ve already mentioned, research suggests that pumpkin seed oil may relieve symptoms of an overactive bladder.
+The spinach, pear, and banana go perfectly together, and are great sources of fibre (so your bladder will thank you).
+Plus, as we’ve mentioned, research suggests that pumpkin seed oil may relieve symptoms of an overactive bladder.

 To read more about the benefits of pumpkin seeds, check out this blog post from Jude.